 You might not think often about how your air conditioner functions, but it relies on refrigerant to keep your residence fresh.
 This refrigerant is subject to environmental rules, as it contains chemicals.

-Based on when your air conditioner was put in, it may require R-22, R-410A or R-32 refrigerant.
+Subject to when your air conditioner was put in, it may require R-22, R-410A or R-32 refrigerant.
 We’ll discuss the differences and which air conditioner refrigerants are being phased out in Warrenton, in addition to how these phaseouts have on influence on you.

-What Refrigerant Will Take the Place of R-410A?
+What Refrigerant Will Replace R-410A?

 Schraer Heating & Air Conditioning Can Assist with All Your Air Conditioning Needs

 In short, the modifications to air conditioner refrigerant probably won’t impact you greatly until you require repairs.
 But as we talked about beforehand, refrigerant-related repairs might be pricier due to the low amounts that are accessible.

 Aside from that, your air conditioner typically malfunctions at the worst time, frequently on the muggiest day when we’re experiencing a lot of other appointments for AC repair.

 If your air conditioner requires an outdated refrigerant or is getting old, we recommend getting a modern, energy-efficient air conditioner.
 This ensures a stress-free summer and could even lower your utility bills, especially if you get an ENERGY STAR®-rated model.
 Plus, Schraer Heating & Air Conditioning has many financing programs to make your new air conditioner fit your budget.
 Contact us at 636-456-5041 to get started now with a free estimate.